Beginner's guide to using an electric vehicle

 Low running costs

-An electric car is cheaper to "fuel" than a petrol or diesel, that's for sure.
+An EV is cheaper to "fuel" than a petrol or diesel, that's for sure.

-Electricity is generally cheaper than fuel, plus electric cars have far fewer parts than a petrol/diesel which means fewer things to go wrong and lower repair costs.
+Electricity is generally cheaper than fuel, plus EVs have far fewer parts than a petrol/diesel which means fewer things to go wrong and lower repair costs.

 But did you know EV buyers can save even more money by choosing the right energy tariff?

-That's right, you see, some energy suppliers offer cheaper overnight rates specifically aimed at electric car drivers.
+That's right, you see, some energy suppliers offer cheaper overnight rates specifically aimed at EV drivers.

-That means you can plan your electric car charging around those cheaper rates and charge your electric car up at a charging point for just a few quid.
+That means you can plan your EV charging around those cheaper rates and charge your electric vehicle up at a charging point for just a few quid.

-Compare the costs to charge an electric car with our Cost to Charge tool.
+Compare the costs to charge an electric vehicle with our Cost to Charge tool.

 Common questions